falcosecurity/falco-website/content/en/docs/setup/container.md

 You can configure Falco by either:

-- Passing the `-o` command line flag to the docker run command
+- Passing the `-o` command line flag to the Docker run command
-- Or by mounting a custom configuration file into the container (e.g. `-v /path/to/falco.yaml:/etc/falco/falco.yaml`)
+- Or by mounting a custom configuration file into the container (e.g., `-v /path/to/falco.yaml:/etc/falco/falco.yaml`)

-Further, other configurable options via environment variables include (to be passed with `-e` with docker):
+Further configurable options via environment variables include (to be passed with `-e` with Docker):

-- `FALCOCTL_DRIVER_REPOS` - See the [Installing the driver](https://falco.org/docs/getting-started/installation/#install-driver) section.
+- `FALCOCTL_DRIVER_REPOS` - See the [Installing the Driver](https://falco.org/docs/getting-started/installation/#install-driver) section.
 - `SKIP_DRIVER_LOADER` - Set this environment variable to avoid running `falcoctl driver` tool when the `falcosecurity/falco` image starts.
-Useful when the driver has been already installed on the host by other means.
+Useful when the driver has already been installed on the host by other means.